saikotek/docs/pages/public_cloud/ai_machine_learning/notebook_guide_introduction_definition/guide.en-gb.md

 >>
 >> **4\.
 Privacy Settings**
 >>
->> Next, select your privacy settings and click on the `Next`{.action} button.
+>> Next, select your privacy settings and click the `Next`{.action} button.
 >>
 >> > [!warning]
 >> >
->> > _Public access_ will expose your data and code to anyone getting the AI Notebook link.
+>> > *Public access* will expose your data and code to anyone getting the AI Notebook link.
 Be careful and don't use it with sensitive data.
-On the other hand, _Restricted access_ will ask a user and password combination or an AI token to access the Notebook content, ensuring a secure environment.
+On the other hand, *Restricted access* will ask a user and password combination or an AI token to access the Notebook content, ensuring a secure environment.
 >> >
 >>
 >> ![Create a Notebook Control Panel manager 05](images/creating-a-notebook-using-UI-05.png){.thumbnail}